Published: 17 February 2012

 Many people of course never look into the fine print of their Superannuation, so it should come as no surprise that they also have little idea of the insurance provisions.

 Super funds differ in their approach.
 Not all funds offer insurance.
 But if you are like many people who have paid into various Super funds over the course of your working life, it is possible that at least one of these includes insurance extras.

-You should search for Superannuation funds to which you have contributed but since forgotten about using the SuperSeeker tool on the Australian Taxation Office website.
+You can search for Superannuation funds to which you have contributed but since forgotten about.
+See the ATO: Keeping track of your super on the Australian Taxation Office website.

 In the event that your Super statements do not reveal any insurance benefit, you may still be covered.
 What matters is whether you were insured when you were injured or last worked.
 If in doubt, a good solicitor will be able to help you confirm your eligibility for a benefit.

 Regardless of eligibility for insurance benefits, you can still apply to withdraw your Superannuation balance if you are unable to work.